Press ESC to close

 By Trampas Swanson

 For those of you who follow the firearms industry, you will know the latest “buzz” has been over the new Generation 5 series of pistols released by Glock.
 Recently, we have reviewed several of them here at GritrSports and enjoyed almost everything we have seen thus far.
 I mention this because the question is: “What are most of them actually carrying as a legal concealed carry weapon (CCW) every day?”
 I’ll give you a hint, it’s not one we have covered previously.
 With my other professional endeavors outside of working with this great staff of folks to present top quality reviews, I also work with some of the most skilled professionals on the planet such as private military contractors, Navy SEALS, and federal law enforcement trainers from other countries.
-When these folks regularly choose the small sized Glock Model 43 Pistol for everyday CCW, I take notice and want to know why!
+When these folks regularly choose the small sized Glock 43 pistol for everyday CCW, I take notice and want to know why!

 In 2014, Glock announced the release of a small frame single stack .380 billed as the model 42.
 This was Glock’s first attempt at a pocket-sized pistol to compete with the vastly popular S&W Body Guard and Shield.
-The Glock 42 was met with mixed results to say the least.
+The Glock 42 was met with mixed results, to say the least.
 While it sold very well with many positive reviews, it was still not a 9mm such as the S&W Shield.
 It seemed the model 42 only fueled the flames for the demand of a Glock single stack 9mm.
 After personally testing the model 42, I decided to trade in my Ruger LCP in favor of one of this wonderful little .380 pistols that seemed to easily disappear into my front pocket.
 After roughly a year on the market, Glock announced they would give customers what they truly wanted, a single stack 9mm which would be the model 43.
 As soon as this new model was available, I made sure to get a hold of a test sample for review.

-First Impressions
+First Impressions of Glock 43

 While slightly larger in size than its .380 predecessor, the G42, it was still smaller than the Glock 26 9mm and by being a single stack, would be thinner than the G26 as well.
 When the test sample arrived, it was among several other firearms needing to be reviewed in a very short amount of time.
 Rather than rush through a trial period and give less than 100% of my full attention, I decided to wait for another time to review it by itself.